Home Search Gallery How-To Books Links Workshops About Contact

 Make time exposures outdoors at night.
 Even though you may not see colors with your eyes, cameras (digital and film) will pick up and highlight colors in low light.
 The more varied the lighting, the better.
 Make photos inside an area with varied lighting, for instance, a shopping mall.
 The camera will accentuate these differences between tungsten, fluorescent, sodium and metal halide light which are invisible to our eyes.

 My work is about color.
 I keep my eyes peeled and find it all over.
 Maybe it's a fire extinguisher on the wall of an auto repair station.
-Maybe it's one bright boxcar in the middle of a railroad yard Maybe it's little bit of red panty sneaking out from a girl's jeans.
+Maybe it's one bright boxcar in the middle of a gray railroad yard.
+Maybe it's little bit of red panty sneaking out from a girl's jeans.
 It's out there.
 You just need to look for it.

 What sticks out?